harding/old-docs-history-bitcoin.org/en/developer-guide.md

 The public key is then cryptographically hashed.
 This pubkey hash can also be reliably repeated later, so it also does not need to be stored.
-The hash obfuscates the public key, providing security against unanticipated problems which might allow reconstruction of private keys from public key data at some later point.
+The hash shortens and obfuscates the public key, making manual transcription easier and providing security against unanticipated problems which might allow reconstruction of private keys from public key data at some later point.